zgavin1/kustomer-banking/README.md

 Withdraw and Deposit buttons stay in a darkened "pressed" state after submission.
 This probably has to do with my calls to preventDefault to handle the restraints on characters allowed in the input.

 Instead of constraints, I could (and probably should) have some alerts on bad input (decimals, dashes, e, E).

+Filter buttons resize.
+Just ran out of time.

+Date could be formatted better.
+Could implement MomentJS for this easily.